 - The precise moment you connect to the internet

-The bill doesn’t show online browsing history, destination sites, or anything similar.
-There’s a shocking amount of data connected with your data usage.
+There’s a shocking amount of information connected with your data usage.
 It’s too much to include on the invoice or statement.

 Does Private Browsing or Incognito Mode Help Hide Internet Search History?